CSA-OCP-GER/azure-customer-success-framework-for-partner/README.md

 ## the iterative approach

-In lot of frameworks you see the approach ...
+In lot of frameworks you see the approach of delivering the value in a step-by-step process.
+Having after every step a delivered value and start a new iteration to deliver the next value is one of main ideas of a agile project approach.
+Each iteration we have divided into four phases:

 ![iterative approach](9_pics/iterative.png)